 TOUR du TECHE CANOE RACE - 2018

-card, send a SASE to our W5DDL QSL manager:
+To receive a QSL card please send a SASE to our W5DDL QSL manager:

 Chris Ancelet N5MCY